DFHack/dfhack/docs/Compile.rst

 We'd love that; join us on IRC (#dfhack channel on freenode) for discussion, and whenever you need help.

+For lots more details on contributing to DFHack, including pull requests, code format, and more, please see `contributing-code`.

 Build types
 ===========